 My hope is You alone”

 So, I’m done running.
 As of today, I am joining the conversation.
 April 22nd through 28th is National Infertility Awareness Week, and I refuse to be another woman fighting her battle with infertility in silence.
-And I refuse to just stand by while my sisters are struggling with infertility, feeling as if they are alone and crushed by the burden of their struggle.
+And I refuse to just stand by while my sisters are struggling with their own infertility journey, feeling as if they are alone and crushed by the burden of their struggle.

 To the woman reading this, scared to have her fears confirmed: